Make sure your pup is playing with the proper toys

 Finding durable or almost indestructible toys for your dog can be a big problem, especially if your furry friend is an aggressive chewer.
 Some dogs can completely rip apart toys in mere hours or days.

 You're likely struggling with a similar situation.
-Read on for tips on how to find durable dog toys to keep your puppy/dog happy and healthy.
+Read on for tips on how to find indestructible dog toys to keep your puppy/dog happy and healthy.

 The main trick is to look for very durable materials like nylon or a stiff rubber.
 Plush material is out of the question when it comes to aggressive chewers.
 The reason is that these toys are quickly and easily destroyed.